jmorvay/Frinx-docs/FRINX_ODL_Distribution/Beryllium/API.md

     release-3.1.1.frinx

 ### Release candidates
 Between releases we also publish release candidate (RC) zip files [in the same location](https://github.com/FRINXio/Postman/releases) which are pre-release versions in the development stage.
-These correspond with pre-release versions of Frinx ODL.
+These correspond with pre-release versions of FRINX ODL.
 The naming format is:

     release-x.x.x.rcx-frinx